NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
   .. [#] If HeatingCapacity not provided, defaults to 1706 Btu/hr (0.5 kW) multiplied by the heat pump COP.
+  .. [#] OpenStudio-HPXML currently only supports ExhaustAirTermination="outside" for heat pump water heaters located in conditioned space.
-  .. [#] Only "outside" is currently supported by OpenStudio-HPXML.
-If any other value is provided, it will be ignored w/ a warning.
+         Any other combination of ExhaustAirTermination value and water heater location will be ignored w/ a warning.
   .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only".
   .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] UsageBin choices are "very small", "low", "medium", or "high".